PinNaCode/magiskboot_build/README.md

 pacboy -S --needed {xz,lz4,bzip2,zlib,pkgconf,clang,cmake,libc++,ninja,rust}:p
 ````

+##### Cross-compiling

-If you are cross-compiling and using vcpkg to manage the dependencies, please make sure CMake variable `MINGW` is set to `TRUE` during configuring.
+If you are cross-compiling from a non-Windows host and using vcpkg to manage the dependencies, please make sure CMake variable `MINGW` is set to `TRUE` during configuring.

 #### Cygwin (WIP)